tc39/proposal-smart-pipelines/readme.md

 </details>

-<details>A pipeline expression uses its outer lexical context’s topic only if
+<details open>A pipeline expression uses its outer lexical context’s topic only if
 the pipeline’s head uses the outer context’s topic.
 The pipeline’s body cannot use the outer context’s topic, because the body is evaluated within a second, inner lexical context, within which the topic reference is rebound to another